MPelletier1971/ansible/README.md

 # ansible
 Anything ansible related that I am playing with...
+No warranties or functionality implied.